lsiddd/machado-bot/README.md

 # Text prediction using LSTMs

 Ever wanted to talk to some of the greatest writers in brazilian literature?
 You still can't, he's dead.
-But you can talk to my tekegram bot based on his texts, ~~ spoiler: it sucks ~~ .
+But you can talk to my tekegram bot based on his texts, ~spoiler: it sucks~ .

-## This work build upon the# Text prediction using LSTMs

 ### Note: if you have CUDA available change the `LSTM` occurrences to `CuDNNLSTM` for much faster training.